canvas-ai/canvas-stored/README.md

   - `fs`
   - `file`
   - `s3`
-  - `lmdb`
   - `..at some point we'll probably throw in a rclone wrapper`
 - nodejs streams(yey)
-- Versioning is supported at the index level, all attempts at implementing versioning in this module were dropped
+- no versioning support (should be done at the index - in our case synapsd - level)

 ## Use-case in combination with indexD